kumarvna/terraform-azurerm-frontdoor/README.md

 ## **`backend_pools`** - Backends and backend pools

 A backend pool in Front Door refers to the set of backends that receive similar traffic for their app.
-In other words, it's a logical grouping of your app instances across the world that receive the same traffic and respond with expected behavior.
+In other words, A logical grouping of app instances across the world that receive the same traffic and respond with expected behavior.
 These backends are deployed across different regions or within the same region.
-All backends can be in Active/Active deployment mode or what is defined as Active/Passive configuration.
+All backends can be in `Active/Active` deployment mode or what is defined as `Active/Passive` configuration.
+Azure by default allows specifying up to `50` Backend Pools.

 Front Door backends refers to the host name or public IP of your application that serves your client requests.
 Front Door supports both Azure and non-Azure resources in the backend pool.
 The application can either be in your on-premises datacenter or located in another cloud provider.